 About me

 Welcome!
 I have a deep fascination with the processes that underlie weather and climate predictability.
-My research not only seeks to unravel these complex systems but also aims to enhance the safety, security, and well-being of communities worldwide.
-Understanding and predicting atmospheric phenomena can significantly reduce the risks associated with extreme weather events, contributing to more resilient societies.
+My research aims to unravel these complex systems and enhance the safety, security, and well-being of communities worldwide.
+By understanding and predicting atmospheric phenomena, we can significantly reduce the risks associated with extreme weather events, contributing to more resilient societies.
 Currently, I hold the position of Project Scientist at the National Center for Atmospheric Research (NCAR), where I am an active member of the Climate & Global Dynamics Group based in Boulder, CO.

-In the past, I had the privilege of being an ASP Post-Doctoral Fellow at NCAR, and concurrently, I was a Post-Doctoral Researcher contributing to the Multiscale Machine Learning (M2lines) In Coupled Earth System Modeling project (M2lines).
-My primary focus was to investigate regional climate model biases, leveraging data assimilation increments, and harnessing modern machine learning techniques to establish real-time/online corrections.
+Previously, I had the privilege of being an ASP Post-Doctoral Fellow at NCAR, while also serving as a Post-Doctoral Researcher for the Multiscale Machine Learning (M2lines) In Coupled Earth System Modeling project.
+My primary focus was to investigate regional climate model biases, leverage data assimilation increments, and harness modern machine learning techniques to establish real-time/online corrections.

 I earned my doctorate in Oceanography from the Scripps Institution of Oceanography, where my research centered on enhancing the predictability of North American West Coast weather patterns using Deep Learning methodologies.
-Additionally, I delved into the theoretical aspects of weather predictability over extended time horizons via examining coupled (Ocean/atm) phenomena and the relavant teleconnections.
-My research interests also encompass post-processing of numerical weather predictions and leveraging large ensemble simulations to identify windows of opportunity for more accurate subseasonal forecasts.
-Presently, my work involves developing innovative strategies and methods to advance the predictability of extreme weather events at subseasonal timescales.
+Additionally, I explored the theoretical aspects of weather predictability over extended time horizons by examining coupled (ocean/atmosphere) phenomena and relevant teleconnections.
+My research interests also encompass post-processing numerical weather predictions and leveraging large ensemble simulations to identify opportunities for more accurate subseasonal forecasts.
+Currently, my work involves developing innovative strategies and methods to advance the predictability of extreme weather events at subseasonal timescales, hybrid machine learning / dynamics based modeling, and full climate model replacement (with data driven schemes).

 Thank you for visiting my website and exploring my research endeavors!